Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Natural History Museum

-"Being Los Angeles" — a conceptual exhibit campaign representing LA's diversity through public installation and wayfinding design.
+"Being Los Angeles" — a conceptual exhibit campaign reframing a museum brief into a city-scale public installation and wayfinding system.

 Executive Team Lead